i-c-stratigraphy/guide/pages/litho.md

 Nonlayered intrusive rocks and bodies of metamorphic rocks that are deformed and/or recrystallized so that their original layering and stratigraphic succession can no longer be ascertained require a somewhat different treatment.

 As lithostratigraphic units, their name should be composed of an appropriate local geographic term combined with either a unit-term or a simple field lithologic term.
-However, since most geologists may agree that unit-terms such as &quot;group&quot;, &quot;formation&quot;, or &quot;member&quot; imply stratification and position within a stratified sequence, it is more appropriate to use simple field lithologic terms such as &quot;granite&quot;, &quot;gneiss&quot;, or &quot;schist&quot; for these nonlayered units.
+However, since most geologists may agree that unit-terms such as "group", "formation", or "member" imply stratification and position within a stratified sequence, it is more appropriate to use simple field lithologic terms such as "granite", "gneiss", or "schist" for these nonlayered units.

-Also appropriate is the use of the terms &quot;complex&quot;, &quot;melange&quot;, and &quot;ophiolite&quot;.
+Also appropriate is the use of the terms "complex", "melange", and "ophiolite".

-On the other hand, the use of the term &quot;suite&quot; seems inadvisable.
+The use of the term "suite" seems inadvisable.
 The term has been commonly used for associations of comagmatic intrusive igneous rock bodies of similar or related lithologies and close association in time, space, and origin.

-The use of adjectival qualifiers such as &quot;plutonic&quot;, &quot;igneous&quot;, or &quot;volcanic&quot;, though preferably minimized in the formal nomenclature of lithostratigraphic units, may be used when they help to clarify the nature of a unit, as for instance a complex, e.g., &quot;igneous complex&quot;, &quot;volcanic complex&quot;.
+The use of adjectival qualifiers such as "plutonic", "igneous", or "volcanic", though preferably minimized in the formal nomenclature of lithostratigraphic units, are acceptable when they help to clarify the nature of a unit, as for instance a complex, e.g., "igneous complex", "volcanic complex".

-Adjectives used as nouns, such as &quot;volcanics&quot; or &quot;metamorphics&quot;, preferably should be avoided even though they have been used widely.
+Adjectives used as nouns, such as "volcanics" or "metamorphics", preferably should be avoided even though they have been used widely.

-The lithostratigraphic names of igneous and metamorphic rock bodies should not include terms that express form or structure such as &quot;dike&quot;, &quot;sill&quot;, &quot;pluton&quot;, and &quot;neck&quot;, or the more general term &quot;intrusion&quot;.
+The lithostratigraphic names of igneous and metamorphic rock bodies should not include terms that express form or structure such as "dike", "sill", "pluton", and "neck", or the more general term "intrusion".
 These terms do not indicate lithology, are not unit-terms in the lithostratigraphic hierarchy, and are not, therefore, lithostratigraphic terms.

 ### G. Revision of Lithostratigraphic Units